Getting ready for your procedure

 - Avoid all make-up, hairspray, and nail polish.

-- Do not wear contacts, ok to wear glasses if needed.
+- Do not wear contacts to the surgery center.

 - Bring your ID and insurance card with you.